What is the “Plan A” Diet™?

 So many believers are needlessly sick from the foods that they choose, and I believe that it must grieve God to see his kids harming themselves in this way.
-Whatever the reasons for our weight issues and poor health (ignorance, emotional eating, habit, false perception, apathy, denial, pride, rebellion, food addiction, spiritual attack, or a combination of these), it’s never too late to address the issues and start making necessary changes.
+Whatever the reasons for our weight issues and poor health (ignorance, emotional eating, habit, false perception, apathy, family/social pressures, denial, pride, rebellion, food addiction, spiritual attack, or a combination of these), it’s never too late to address the issues and start making necessary changes.
 We are to steward (manage) all that He’s given us, including the most intimate gift of our physical bodies.

 (If you do not come from a faith background, or if you currently hold a negative view of Christianity due to some prior unfortunate circumstance, I encourage you to stick with me and keep reading anyway.
 Health is a great equalizer because the natural laws that pertain to the physical body apply to everyone; you will still benefit greatly from the scientific research on which this plan is based.
 Please don’t be put off by the scriptural references, but rather observe how these principles might apply to your life.
 I think you’ll be surprised to find that most of them will.)

 2. Disease Prevention.
-God’s “Plan A” Diet is same diet that today’s unbiased research bears out to be the most effective way of eating to prevent disease.
+God’s “Plan A” Diet is the same diet that today’s unbiased research bears out to be the most effective way of eating to prevent disease.
 Mountains of evidence – both old and new – continue to show that our food choices can prevent heart disease (our #1 killer), certain cancers, hypertension, high cholesterol, Type 2 diabetes, stroke, macular degeneration, arthritis, Alzheimer’s disease, migraines, PMS, menopause issues, digestive disorders, gut disorders, and much more.
 What you eat every day is the greatest determinant of your health, more than any other factor (including your genes).

 3. Disease Halting and Reversal.
-If you or a loved one are already suffering with a degenerative disease or chronic condition, the “Plan A” Diet is your best defense for giving the body what it needs to heal itself.
+If you or a loved one are already suffering from a degenerative disease or chronic condition, the “Plan A” Diet is your best defense for giving the body what it needs to heal itself.
 We know from credible research that even the most severe heart disease can be halted and reversed with diet[i].
 Common chronic conditions such as Type 2 diabetes, hypertension, high cholesterol, digestive disorders and many more are often relieved or reversed – some in as little as three days.
 It’s never too late to start eating well in order to reverse your ailments.
 Why “manage” diabetes when you can get rid of it?

 4. Ethical Reasons.
 If you’re concerned about the environment or animal welfare (and we should all be aware of these issues), then converting to the “Plan A” Diet is the best thing you can personally do.
 The production of beef and other animal foods consumes huge amounts of natural resources (water, topsoil, and fossil fuels); at the same time, vast amounts of concentrated manure pollutes our water and harmful gases such as methane pollute our air.
 Animal agriculture produces 18 percent of the world’s greenhouse gas emissions (CO2 equivalents), compared with 13.5 percent from all forms of transportation combined.
 Lastly, the mistreatment of factory farmed animals is well documented, and I’m sure that if most Americans were aware of these abuses, they too would be appalled to see how the meat on their plates actually got there.

 5. It’s Not a Fad Diet.
 There are many fad diets out there, but the most damaging are the high-protein, high-fat, low-carb varieties.
 One of the more popular books advises people to follow a diet based on the presumption of what our ancestors of the Paleolithic era may have eaten.
 According to that theory, we are genetically adapted to eat what our hunter-gatherer ancestors ate – mostly animal foods (such diets recommend consuming 55% of your diet from red meats, poultry, fish, eggs, and other exotic meats).
 However, respected anthropologists claim that it’s a myth to believe that our ancestors were primarily meat eaters.
 Scientific documentation of what people have eaten over thousands of years convincingly supports that STARCH, not animals, was the traditional diet; humans might be more appropriately described as “starchivores”[ii].
-More importantly than what our ancestors may or may not have eaten is what we know TODAY, which is that high-protein, low-carb, animal based diets are filled with artery-clogging fats and cholesterol, animal proteins and hormones which contribute to cancer, and acidic proteins which damage our bones and kidneys.
+More importantly than what our ancestors may or may not have eaten is what we know TODAY, which is that high-protein, low-carb, animal-based diets are filled with artery-clogging fats and cholesterol, animal proteins and hormones which contribute to cancer, and acidic proteins which damage our bones and kidneys.
 Modern-day hunter-gatherer populations who base their diets on meat, such as the Inuits (Eskimos), suffer from heart disease and other forms of atherosclerosis, while those modern-day hunter-gatherers who base their diets on plant foods (starches) are free of these diseases[iii].
 Large populations of trim, healthy people have obtained the bulk of their calories from starch.

 There are many other fad books out there as well, claiming that grains are evil, or that our blood type should determine our diets.
 The “Plan A” Diet is not a fad; it’s a lifestyle that will provide freedom.
 Freedom from preventable illness, freedom from a calendar littered with doctor’s appointments, freedom to be active, freedom to ably serve in ministry, freedom to travel, and freedom in later life to make the best choices for your life.